zygi/trojan_detection_submission/README.md

 The code here is a conversion from a largely notebook-based workflow we used for the Trojan Detection Contest.
 It's unfortunately not very readable, and absolutely not intended to be reused.

 The code uses [Modal](https://modal.com/) for distributed GPU compute.
+Unfortunately, because our search procedure is stateful, running its subtasks on Modal and integrating their results introduces nonderterminism.

-One should be able to run it by running
+One should be able to run the code by running

 ```bash
 python -m venv .venv